-Tazin Shadid, CEO
+Tazin Shadid, Member

 Tazin founded Spreeha in 2011 with a hope of empowering underprivileged people break the cycle of poverty.
 Before starting Spreeha, he founded and ran a healthcare program for five years that provides healthcare to people living in urban slums.

 Outside of Spreeha, Tazin has been working for Microsoft in Program Management and User Experience roles for over six years.
 Tazin brings strong, compassionate user advocacy to the engineering process and thrives to bridge the gap between technology, users, and engineers.
 Outside his primary role, Tazin is involved in Microsoft’s diversity initiatives and most recently served as the Chair for Microsoft Asian Employee Resource Group, the largest diversity organization on campus with 17 Employee Networks and over 10,000 members.

 Ferdouse Oneza, CEO